 - a.
 Students must come prepared to study/read. - b.
-If students do not have homework, they are to read a library book. - c.
-Students are not allowed to sleep or visit.d.
-Students are not allowed to use computers for anything other than - d.
-Students are not allowed to use computers for anything other than class assignments. - e.
-Students not properly utilizing their study hall time may receive demerit(s) and/or detention. - Additional study hall rules may be posted in the classroom and must be followed.
+If students do not have homework, they are to read a library book. c.
+Students are not allowed to sleep or visit. - Students are not allowed to use computers for anything other than class assignments. - Students not properly utilizing their study hall time may receive demerit(s) and/or detention. - Additional study hall rules may be posted in the classroom and must be followed.